Skip to content

 Log Collection

-Navigate to the chia-blockchain directory (C:\Users\{your user}\AppData\Local\chia-blockchain\app-{your chia version}\resources\app.asar.unpacked\daemon) and create a log collection script named farmer.sh, saving the Chia client farm information to farmer.log.
+Enter the chia-blockchain directory (C:\Users{Your User}\AppData\Local\chia-blockchain\app-{Your Chia Version}\resources\app.asar.unpacked\daemon) and create a log collection script farmer.sh, saving the chia client farm information into farmer.log.

 #!/bin/bash